 We have spent considerable time and resources to market our program throughout our district and beyond.
 This fall registration will help us understand how well the marketing had done to attract students.
 Eastern does lease a separate facility for the technical programs, which is an additional expense shared by the Electromechanical, Wind Technician, CDL truck driving, and Adult Basic Education.
-The facility is on a lease to own agreement with the Grant County Development Authority costing \$60,000 per year.
+The facility is on a lease to own agreement with the Grant County Development Authority costing \$70,000 per year.

 B. Identify projection of future resource requirements and source of funding.

 Funding to operate this program.

-Future operation of the program looks promising with increases in enrolment, but will not be sufficient to pay salaries and facility expenses.
-The wind program, electromechanical program, the CDL trucking program and the Adult Basic Education programs will all share in the facility expenses and
+Future operation of the program looks promising with increases in enrollment, but will not be sufficient to pay salaries and facility expenses.
+The wind program, electromechanical program, the CDL trucking program and the Adult Basic Education programs will all share in the facility expenses and overall will help support the ATT program.